 Now let’s take a look at the difference between a shoe with a soft heel counter (first picture), and one with a firm heel counter (second picture).

 A child with flat feet will need to wear a supportive shoe with arch support to minimize the impact that his or her feet receive every time they hit the ground.
 However, the kid may need orthotics if the pain is way too severe.

-If your child has flat feet, start by checking the shoes he is wearing.
-A good supportive shoe is all that he might need in order to reduce or fully eliminate the pain he might be experiencing.
-Wearing the correct type of shoes will help align his feet and legs, and allow him to walk and run straighter.
+If your kids have flat feet, start by checking the shoes that they are wearing.
+A good supportive shoe is all that your kids might need in order to reduce or fully eliminate the pain that they are experiencing.
+Wearing the correct type of shoes will help align your kids’ feet and legs, and allow them to walk and run straighter.

 Kids grow fast and will outgrow their shoes in a matter of months, and that is one of the reasons parents tend to buy shoes that are a little in the bigger side.
-There is nothing wrong with this, since we do want some room for our kids’ toes to freely move inside the shoe and don’t get cramped by the other toes or the side of the shoe.
-However, the amount of growing room is not the only factor we must consider when trying to provide our kids the correct shoe size.
+There is nothing wrong with this, since we do want some growing room for your kids’ toes to freely move inside the shoe and don’t get cramped by the other toes or the side of the shoe.
+However, the amount of growing room is not the only factor you must consider when trying to provide your kids the correct shoe size.

 Getting the correct shoe width has the same importance as getting the correct shoe length.
 I explain how to get the correct shoe size in more detail in a post I wrote called: